City of Clinton staying prepared despite lack of severe weather

 CLINTON, Miss.
-(WJTV) — The City of Clinton says by Friday, all of its tornado sirens will be fully operational.
+(WJTV) – Leaders with the City of Clinton said by Friday, all of the city’s tornado sirens will be fully operational.

-There was one siren still not working on Thursday – but the city was well prepared in case storms came through.

 A few people filed in and out, but Clinton has not been heavily effected by any severe weather.

-Mark Jones with the city explains that if things should change, the best way to keep up is by watching local news stations as well as downloading a new app.
+Mark Jones with the city explained that if things should change, the best way to keep up is by watching local news stations as well as downloading a new app.

-“We are doing our best to encourage our residents to download the ‘Code Red App’ on their phone,” Jones said.

 Jones added that the building is nearly indestructible, and it’s one of the safest places you could possibly, should there be severe weather.